-Install top cowling
+Install cowling

-- (1) Be sure that the cowling lock lever is released. - (2) Be sure that the rubber seal is seated all the way around the top cowling. - (3) Place the top cowling on the bottom cowling. - (4) Check to be sure the rubber seal is seated correctly between the top cowling and the bottom cowling. - (5) Move the cowling lock lever to lock the top cowling as shown.
+- (1) Be sure that all cowling lock levers are released. - (2) Be sure that the rubber seal is seated all the way around the top cowling. - (3) Place the top cowling on the bottom cowling. - (4) Check to be sure the rubber seal is seated correctly between the top cowling and the bottom cowling. - (5) Move the cowling lock levers to lock the top cowling as shown.
 NOTICE: If the top cowling is not installed correctly, water spray under the top cowling can damage the engine, or the top cowling can blow off at high speeds.

-[ECM01992]
+[ECMO1992]